ITIL v3 Service Lifecycle — Full Reference

 Gate

 UAT sign-off is the gate to go-live.
 No service or change may move into live production without a formally signed User Acceptance Test record.
-This is non-negotiable.
+This is non-negotiable in both ITIL v3 (Service Validation & Testing process) and ITIL 4 (Service Validation within Design & Transition).

-Numbered test scripts with pass/fail criteria for each scenario, dated screenshots evidencing every test step, sign-off signatures from the business user and their manager, and a defect log showing all issues raised and resolved prior to acceptance.
-Verbal approval is not acceptable.
+Linked Xray test cases with Pass/Fail status for each scenario, dated test execution records evidencing every test step, Sprint Review acceptance recorded in Jira (Product Owner accepted/rejected per story), and a defect log showing all issues raised and resolved prior to acceptance.
+Verbal approval and a live demo alone are not sufficient evidence.

 • Performance testing: Test under realistic load conditions, not just functional correctness.

-• Rollback plan: Every release must have a tested, documented rollback procedure before CAB approves go-live.
+• Rollback plan: Every release must have a tested, documented rollback procedure (Blue environment ready) before CAB approves go-live.

 • Knowledge transfer: Service Desk and Operations teams receive training and updated knowledge articles before go-live, never after.

-• Post-Implementation Review (PIR): Scheduled within 30 days of go-live to confirm the service is delivering the Charter's stated benefits.
+• Post-Implementation Review (PIR): Scheduled within 30 days of go-live to confirm the service is delivering the Charter's stated benefits — closing the loop back to Service Strategy.

-The cost of a defect found in UAT is a fraction of the cost of the same defect found in production.
-UAT is an investment, not a delay.
+The cost of a defect found in UAT / Xray testing is a fraction of the cost of the same defect found in production.
+Testing is an investment, not a delay.
+The Product Owner who insists on Xray evidence before acceptance is protecting the business, not obstructing the team.

 Service Operations